There are about 12 members of the family Ardeidae; birds we know as Herons, Egrets, and

 Note: Click on caption to see image at higher resolution.

-Note: Please click on caption to see higher resolution images.
+Please click on caption to see image at higher resolution.